craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 ### Background
 #### Early Life
 Lunna was born in a small town to a family of cattle ranchers.
-She had three brothers, two older and one younger,
+She had three brothers, two older and one younger, and a pair of parents that loved her.
+In her earliest years, Lunna lived a boring life in relative luxury.
+When she wasn't working at home with her mother, working the garden or the weaver, she was wandering the forests or the city hunting for pretty flowers and lost dogs.
+She found flowers more often then dogs, but she was very proud of herself when she strolled into her home with a mud-covered hound at her side.
+Its owner reclaimed it the day after

 ## Important Knowledge